nashsclay/DAPSCoin/README.md

 ## About this Project

 DAPS is a non-ICO community driven project.
-The project has funded itself to deliver ground-breaking technology in the privacy coin industry and the main team consists of:
+The project has funded itself to deliver ground-breaking technology in the privacy coin industry.

-Adel de Meyer – Leading DAPS
-Andrew Huntley – CTO
-Justin Da Silva - Development Lead
-Charley van Laar - Senior Management
-Stuart Gee -DAPS Council
-Matt Howard - DAPS Community Manager
-Dave van Muster - DAPS Community - International

 DAPS Team
 The team consists of a total of 20 members located worldwide.